 He has worked primarily in Emergency Health Care, previously working in urgent care centers, other Emergency Departments, Primary Care offices and as a NP Hospitalist.

 "What I love most about my job is the relationships I develop with others.
-Being able to help others is what working in health care is all about."
+Being able to help others is what working in health care

 Dan is a board certified Family Nurse Practitioner.
 He currently resides in Newburgh and enjoys camping and fishing in his free time.